Soil is the heart and soul of our planet. Put simply, we can't live without it.

 But our soils are degrading at an alarming rate.
 We have taken soil for granted and now one-third of the world’s arable soils are degraded.
 The situation becomes even more urgent when we consider that it can take a thousand years for just one centimetre of topsoil to form.

-1. Working with farmers to come up with practical solutions
+1. Working with farmers

 2. Lobbying the government

 We make sure the Government treats soil as a fundamental environmental resource and prioritises and safeguards UK soils.

 We work hard to demonstrate the importance of soils, and how protecting them helps resolve our climate, nature and health crises.

 By encouraging farmers to transition towards agroecology, we can take a positive step towards saving our soil.

 Once soil temperatures drop below seven degrees, biological activity in the soil slows, so it needs a little assistance during winter months.